papayaCMS/papayacms-project/README.md

 ## Export the project for deployment

-The `dist.build.properties`/`build.properties` contains a property `dist.database.uri`
-that will be used for the configuration file in exports.
+The `build.properties` (after copied from `dist.build.properties`) contains a property `dist.database.uri` that will be used for the configuration file in exports.

 Additionally the exports will make use of Git tags.
 If the current commit is tagged this tag will be used for the file/directory name.